benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

   - Where it rendered out just the resultant HTML w/o the DOM
 - RTL gives us just `render()`
   - Which is most similar to Enzyme `mount()` (not `render()`)
-  - RTL just has a different testing philosophy
+  - Because of RTL's different testing philosophy
-  - It's better to test the component how the user sees it
-  - Not how it's implemented
-  - So full DOM rendering is the only way to accomplish that
+  - Full DOM rendering is the only way to go

 /////
 <!-- .slide: data-background="url(../../img/enzyme-to-rtl/mountain-pass-tom-wheatley-b6b5oXwdwzY-unsplash.jpeg) no-repeat center" data-background-size="cover" -->